ashleyolson477/fischertechnik-lambda/README.md

 ## AWS Integration

 **AWS IoT Core**:
-- Fully integrated into the final system.
 - Serves as the secure MQTT broker for communication between AWS and Node-RED.
 - Receives incoming cloud orders and publishes factory updates.

 ## AWS Lambda & CloudWatch Integration

 **AWS Lambda**:
-- Lambda was used during development for testing message handling logic, even without access to the live factory.
+- Lambda was used to process messages published to the `factory/warehouse/state` topic.
-- Lambda function `iotdataprocessor` processes messages sent to AWS IoT Core topics such as `factory/warehouse/state`.
+- The function `iotdataprocessor` checks if the incoming payload includes `status: "stored"`.
-- When it receives a message with `status: "stored"`, it sends a custom CloudWatch metric (`ItemsStored`) with a `Color` dimension.
+- When that condition is met, it sends a custom CloudWatch metric named `ItemsStored`, with a `Color` dimension based on the `color` field in the payload (Note: Only 'white' is currently implemented in CloudWatch).
+- This allows you to monitor how many items of each color (e.g., white) have been stored in the warehouse.

 **Lambda Metric Code Snippet:**
 ```javascript